MarcoFaccani/JS-race-simulator/README.md

-# Welcome to the One and only UdaciRacer Simulation Game

 ## Project Introduction

-Here is a partially built-out game that races cars—your job is to complete it!
-Throughout the game logic, you will find _"TODO"_ comments that must be completed in order for the game to work.
-You are going to use the asynchronous skills you gained in the course to fill in the blanks in this game.

-The game mechanics are this: you select a player and track, the game begins and you accelerate your racer by clicking an acceleration button.
+The game mechanics are this: select a player and track, the game begins and you accelerate your racer by clicking an acceleration button.
 As you accelerate so do the other players and the leaderboard live-updates as players change position on the track.
 The final view is a results page displaying the players' rankings.

 The game has three main views: